Characters of the StarCraft series: Artanis

-Artanis is the primary Protoss protagonist and player character in the StarCraft franchise.
+Artanis is the primary Protoss protagonist, President of the Blue Boys and player character in the StarCraft franchise.
 Artanis is a high templar and a military commander introduced in Brood War.
 Later retcons, particularly with the character's appearances in the novels Queen of Blades and Twilight, have established Artanis as the identity of the nameless 'Executor' for the Protoss campaign in the original StarCraft.

 An ambitious leader, Artanis is the youngest templar to achieve the rank of praetor and executor.
 Artanis holds Tassadar in high esteem and despite being a strong believer in Khalai system, he also holds to the idea of reunification with the Nerazim and Tal'Darim.
 Artanis is responsible for the initial defense of Aiur alongside Fenix before being dispatched to arrest Tassadar by Aldaris; Artanis, however, sides with Tassadar and helps him defeat the Overmind.
 Artanis later organizes the evacuation of his now devastated home world of Aiur, and with Zeratul undertakes measures to cleanse the Zerg presence on Shakuras through the use of a Xel'Naga temple.
 When Sarah Kerrigan's actions result in the deaths of Aldaris, Fenix, and Raszagal, Artanis commands a fleet to bring Kerrigan to justice on Char, and despite allying with both the Dominion and the UED remnants, his forces are defeated by her Zerg.
 Artanis returns to Shakuras to rebuild the Protoss civilization; with Zeratul having disappeared, Artanis becomes the hierarch of the unified Protoss Protectorate, the Daelaam, but struggles with reintegrating the two estranged branches of his people, with many of the Aiur survivors desiring to retake their home world.
 He makes a brief appearance in Wings of Liberty in the vision of the Protoss's last stand against the hybrids and their Zerg swarm.

 Artanis is the central character of Legacy of the Void, the third and final part of StarCraft II.
 He leads the Protoss to invade Aiur but as the invasion went on, many Protoss fell under Amon's control.
 Amon has seized the Khala and is controlling the Protoss via their nerve cords.
 Artanis initially fell under their control but Zeratul severed his nerve cord, dying in the process.
 Shortly afterwards, Artanis leaves Aiur behind in the ship Spear of Adun and begins his quest to destroy Amon.
 Upon repelling Amon from Aiur, Artanis joins Raynor and Kerrigan in destroying Amon and his forces in the void.
 During the aftermath, Artanis maintains a peaceful alliance with Valerian Mengsk's dominion.

 Artanis also appears as a playable character in Heroes of the Storm.